jchristopher/attachments/README.md

 This is a WordPress plugin.
-[Official download available on WordPress Extend](http://wordpress.org/extend/plugins/attachments/).
+[Official download available on WordPress.org](http://wordpress.org/extend/plugins/attachments/).

 # Attachments